-After the online exam: Review
+After the Online Exam: Review

 - Assess your own progress: How do you believe you did?
 What questions did you find confusing?
 Did you have to skip anything? - Ask yourself how you can improve on the next exam: Did your study strategies work?
-Did your plan for taking the exam online prove successful? - Write down your observations and keep them in mind for the next time complete an exam.
+Did your plan for taking the test online prove successful? - Write down your observations and keep them in mind for the next time you take a test.